SylviaOne/Repo-hub/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.